eclipse-emf-compare/emf-compare/doc/org.eclipse.emf.compare.doc/tutorials/rst/User_Guide.rst

 Usage
 -----
-Once activated you can compare your file (localy or from any Configuration Management System supported by the Team API) using the "compare with" menu in Eclipse.
+Once activated you can compare your file (locally or from any Configuration Management System supported by the Team API) using the "compare with" menu in Eclipse.

 .. image:: ../images/CompareUI.png